exercism/fsharp/exercises/practice/yacht/.approaches/list-module/content.md

 | Choice         -> choiceScore dice
 ```

-Nothing interesting really, except for the fact that the categories for individual dice (`Ones` .. `Sixes`) take an additional parameter: the dice to score for.
+Nothing interesting really, except for the fact that the categories for individual dice (`Ones` .. `Sixes`) get passed the the dice to score for as an additional argument.

 And that's it!
 Our implementation now passes all the tests.